 La Prensa San Diego, the voice of the local Latinx and Mexican-American communities, first opened its doors November 1, 1976.
 La Prensa San Diego was born out of the desire to provide a vehicle of bilingual communication for the those who call the San Diego borderlands home.

-The goal: to create a medium of communication that understands the language, the culture, the subtle nuances of the Mexican-American existence, and — more importantly — their needs.
+The goal of our founder Daniel L. Muñoz was to create a media outlet that understands the language, the culture, the subtle nuances of the Mexican-American existence, and — more importantly — their needs.

 As a logo, Tezozomoc, the Tenochca King, was selected as a fitting symbol of our heritage and culture.
 Tezozomoc, born in 1385, was the royal son of King Xochiyatoyotl and Chalco.
 Tezozomoc ruled Meso-America for nearly a century not by force of arms but by his political acumen.
 He was the first of a long line of Tenochea kings to demonstrate that the word was mightier than the sword.